 Garcia explains that the corn in Mexico is mostly white and it gets it’s yellowish colour when cooked in a stone lime solution.
 She also shares that white corn here in Australia tastes a little softer so what they do is blend it to get the right flavour balance and texture as close to the Mexican version as they possibly can.
 "What you want is the corn to explode in your mouth as you eat your taco."

 This nixtamilisation process originated with the Aztecs, and nixtamal is the word used to describe the cooking and soaking of the corn.
 "We cook our corn in an alkaline stone lime solution so that’s a natural ingredient that comes from the stone.
 So we cook the corn and it rests overnight in this solution.
 The next day we wash it and then we grind it using volcanic stones (metate)."
 That’s what nixtamal process is – this process of making things from scratch.
 When you do your masa (dough) from scratch that makes such a difference and this process enhances the taste and nutritional value of the corn as it increases the calcium, iron and zinc levels."
-From there, the masa is then pressed and cut in to shapes before it goes from cooking to packaging all in one simple production line.
+From there, the masa is then pressed and cut into shapes before it goes from cooking to packaging all in one simple production line.

 Now we cook!

 The first cook is oven-baked.
 The chips then move through the oven on a tray that flips them several times to seal them and ensure a more even cooking process.
 Then they move between the oven to the fryer.
-During this time it’s very important that the corn chips dry before they go into the fryer – otherwise they'll end up soggy and lose they're crunch.
+During this time it’s very important that the corn chips dry before they go into the fryer – otherwise, they'll end up soggy and lose their crunch.
 "We don’t deep-fry our chips, we lightly-fry them to give them that crunch without being oily."
 Garcia also discusses the health benefits of using corn, "Remember that corn is naturally gluten-free and from start to finish, all you should have is corn – cooked the Mexican-way.”

 Whether you are at home or at a restaurant, beans and chips live together.
 "They're always presented together and that’s the way we eat our chips.
 And of course, we love our guacamole," Garcia says.
 "It’s a very special thing and we eat avocado and guacamole with everything!"